Whether you are looking for a May the 4th Be with You craft, or a Star Wars party activity, lightsabers are always fun.

-These pool noodle lightsaber craft was a huge hit (pun intended) at my son’s Star Wars party.
+And I promise this pool noodle lightsaber craft will be a huge hit (pun intended) at your Star Wars party.

 Affiliate links have been used below.
 See my full disclosure policy here.

-You can easily find pool noodles at the dollar store, and most people have duct tape and electrical tape at home, making this Star Wars craft not only easy, but super inexpensive as well.
+You can easily find pool noodles at the dollar store.
+And most people have duct tape and electrical tape at home, making this Star Wars kids craft not only easy, but super inexpensive as well.